thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 # Config Overview

 Monty experiments are defined using a nested dictionary.
-These dictionaries define the experiment class and associated simulation parameters, logging configs, the Monty model (which includes sensor modules, learning modules, and a motor system), the environment dataset, and data loaders.
+These dictionaries define the experiment class and associated simulation parameters, logging configs, the Monty model (which includes sensor modules, learning modules, and a motor system), and the environment interface.
 This is the basic structure of a complete experiment config, along with their expected types:

 - `experiment_class`: `MontyExperiment` Manages the highest-level calls to the environment and Monty model.
 - `experiment_args`: `ExperimentArgs` Arguments supplied to the experiment class.